 History Time Line (CE)

 Key Vocabulary

 Allies The United Kingdom, France and Poland,

-later joined by other countries, including the USSR (Russia) and the United States of
+later joined by other countries, including the

+USSR (Russia) and the United States of

 America.

 Axis Powers Nazi Germany, Italy and Japan.

-Annex To take another country's land and make it

-part of your country

-Propaganda Information designed to promote a political

-idea or opinion.
+Annex To take another country's land and make it part of your country Propaganda Information designed to promote a political idea or opinion.

-Rationing To allow someone to only have a fixed amount of something vacuation To take people from a dangerous place to a safer one The Blitz From the German 'BlitzKreig' which means lightening war.
-The Blitz refers to the German bombing of Britain between September 1940 and May 1941 Homefront Doing things at home to support the war was called 'fighting on the home front'.
+To allow someone to only have a fixed Rationing amount of something To take people from a dangerous place to a Evacuation safer one From the German 'BlitzKreig' which means The Blitz lightening war.
+The Blitz refers to the German bombing of Britain between September 1940 and May 1941.

+Doing things at home to support the war was Homefront called 'fighting on the home front'.
-The events leading to the

-declaration of war

-The leader of the Nazi party in Germany, Adolf Hitler, had plans to make Germany a great and very powerful country.
+The Holocaust is the term for the killing of The over six million Jewish people before and Holocaust during World War I The events leading to the declaration of war The leader of the Nazi party in Germany, Adolf Hitler, had plans to make Germany a great and very powerful country.
 In March 1938, Germany invaded and annexed Austria, which made other countries worried.
 On 29th September 1938, British, French, German and Italian leaders signed a treaty called the Munich Agreement.
 This allowed Hitler to annex the Sudetenland (an area of Czechoslovakia) if he agreed not to invade anywhere else.
 However, in August 1939, Hitler broke the agreement and invaded the rest of Czechoslovakia, followed by Poland on 1st September.
-Britain, France and Poland had made a pact to support each other, so Britain and France declared war on Germany.
+Britain, France and Poland had made a pact to support each other, so Britain and France declared war AGAINST CERROLARES WAR The Blitz It was dangerous living in a big city during the war.

-The Blitz

-It was dangerous living in a big city during the war.
 Cities were the target of enemy aircraft that flew over at night and dropped bombs which destroyed factories, and also over a million homes and killed over 40,000 people.
 When people heard the siren they would stop what they were doing and make for a shelter.
 One devastating raid on Coventry in November 1940 was the biggest air-raid the world had ever seen.

-4,330 homes were destroyed and 554 people killed.

-being away from their parents.

-Evacuation Nearly two million children were evacuated from their homes at the start of World War Two.
+4,330 homes were destroyed and 554 people killed. being away from their parents Evacuation Nearly two million children were evacuated from their homes at the start of World War Two.
 They were evacuated to the countryside to escape the bombing.
 Children had labels attached to them, with their names on.
 They did not know where they were going nor if they would be split from brothers and sisters.
-They had to adjust to Rationing To make the British weak, the Germans tried to cut off supplies of food and other goods.
+They had to adjust to Rationing To make the British weak, the Germans tried cut off supplies of food and other goods.
 German submarines attacked many of the ships that brought food to Britain.
 Before the war, Britain imported 55 million tons of food.
 A month after the war had started this figure had dropped to 12 million.
 Rationing was introduced to make sure that everyone had a fair share of the items that were hard to get hold of during the war.
 The Ration Book became the key to survival for nearly every household in Britain.
 Every member of the public was issued with a ration book, even the King!
 During World War II all sorts of essential and non-essential foods were rationed, as well as clothing, furniture and petrol.
-War time Posters.
+Key Wartime leaders Adolf Hitler - Under his leadership, the Nazis sought to make Germany the most powerful empire in the world and exterminate all they viewed as inferior.
+In pursuit of this, he ordered the extermination of over 11 million people who did not meet Hitler's standards for "racial purity."